flaschmurphy/sdc_term_1_proj_5/writeup.md

 didn't manage to find a good combination of values that were useful.
 In the end the best approach I was able to come up with was to implement some basic tools to debug with and to augment the training data with new images taken from the project video.
-In the main code file and in the project repo, there is code that I wrote to make it easy for me to test the pipeline on single images, to view the pipeline in action in realtime and to easily process a subsample of the video, e.g. one particular second of video where some particular problem is
+In the file `get_newimgs.py` and in other scipts, there is code that I wrote to make it easy for me to test the pipeline on single images, to view the pipeline in action in realtime and to easily process a subsample of the video, e.g. one particular second of video where some particular problem is